jnozzi/cocoadev.com/markdown/HowDoICustomizeDefaultAboutBox.md

 ----

-Edit the General/InfoPlist.strings file in your Xcode project.
+Edit the InfoPlist.strings file in your Xcode project.
 This also allows you to localize the copyright string.

 ----

 Thanks!
 The About box displays the right text.
-I was wondering, will editing General/NSHumanReadableCopyright be enough, or do I need to edit more to further mark my app as copyrighted or by my company?
-Also, is General/NSHumanReadableCopyright a localized string or is it set to a fixed language?
+I was wondering, will editing NSHumanReadableCopyright be enough, or do I need to edit more to further mark my app as copyrighted or by my company?
+Also, is NSHumanReadableCopyright a localized string or is it set to a fixed language?

 ----

 Depending on the country where you live, copyright may require specific attributions, or may be bestowed as soon as a work is created.
-Mac OS X doesn't care--the only place it displays a copyright notice is in General/NSHumanReadableCopyright.
-As for localization, just localize General/InfoPlist.strings like you would for any other resource in your project.
+Mac OS X doesn't care--the only place it displays a copyright notice is in NSHumanReadableCopyright.
+As for localization, just localize InfoPlist.strings like you would for any other resource in your project.

 ----